Doctor of Computer Science - Enterprise Information Systems

 Doctoral programs at Colorado Technical University require a residential symposium.
 Additional information about CTU's doctoral symposium can be viewed in the Doctoral Symposium section of this catalog.

-In addition to the successful completion of the above 96 credits with an acceptable GPA, students must also satisfactorily complete and defend their research proposal and final dissertation.
-The research proposal must be approved by the student’s committee, consisting of a mentor and two readers.
-The dissertation is an extensive document that incorporates the literature review, a major study, and a proposal for further investigation.
-The dissertation must be approved by the student's committee.
+In addition to the successful completion of the above 100 credits with an acceptable GPA, students must also satisfactorily complete their research proposal and final dissertation.
+The research proposal must be approved by the student’s Research Supervisor and University Reviewer.
+The dissertation, which must be approved by the student’s dissertation committee, is an extensive document that includes the research study.
+In addition, graduation requires presentation of the final dissertation.

 Total tuition for this degree program will vary depending on your educational needs, existing experience, and other factors.Estimate your costs, potential savings and graduation date

 Cost of this degree may be reduced based on one or more of the following: